NDMA-Contaminated Valsartan and Cancer Risk

 “There hasn't been long enough follow-up to really see a [cancer] signal.
 So while I'm reassured that they didn't find one, I don't think it means that patients are completely out of the woods.”

-About 3 million Americans take valsartan to treat high blood pressure or heart problems.
+Millions of Americans take valsartan to treat high blood pressure or other heart problems.
 The U.S. Food and Drug Administration announced a recall of half of the supply of valsartan in the U.S. because of NDMA contamination.
-Cancer is not one of the typical valsartan side effects, but people exposed to the contaminated drugs may develop cancer form NDMA exposure.
+Cancer is not a typical side effect of valsartan, but people exposed to contaminated drugs may have a higher risk of developing cancer from NDMA exposure.

 In September 2018, the FDA, European Medicines Agency and Health Canada announced it found a second cancer-causing chemical in the same family as NDMA called N-nitrosodiethylamine (NDEA).